fongziyjun16/DOSP_Proj/Proj04/PartOne/README.md

 #### Result

-1. There listed several results and their average number of hops below.
+1. Since we use SQLite in our experiments, running speed of the program and capacibility of users number are supposed to be very high.
+Here we tested a scale of 5000 users, after and There listed several results and their average number of hops below.
 The number of hops is counted using variant "totalNumberOfSteps" in ChordManagerActor.fs and each time it receives a message the variant will add the steps number up.
 Finally devided by totalNumberOfRequest to get the average hop number.

 ![image](https://user-images.githubusercontent.com/28448629/140229296-afd4b925-6a08-4760-b318-a3135bbc1923.png)